 A Parish Council is the most local branch of Local Government and usually represents just one town or locality.
-It can call itself a Town Council if it represents an urban area but it's powers are the same.
 (They are civil authorities and have nothing to do with the Church.)

 What do Parish Councils do?

-Parish Councils have a wide range of powers to provide and manage local services, such as village halls, sports and recreation facilities, allotments, cemeteries and churchyards, commons, footpaths and public open spaces.
+Parish Councils represent the local community, delivering services to meet local needs and improving the quality of life and community wellbeing.
+They have a wide range of powers to provide and manage local services, such as village halls, sports and recreation facilities, allotments, cemeteries and churchyards, commons, footpaths and public open spaces.

-You elect the Parish Council.
+Parish Councils are elected by its parishioners.
 It is the only elected council where the voters are likely to know many of the people they elect.
 It is equally likely that your parish councillor will know you personally and pay more heed to your comments than can a District or County councillor.

 Parish Councils are subject to the same rules as the larger local authorities; their meetings are open to the public, their accounts are audited and are open to public inspection.
 And they are the only level of local governments that is required to hold a public meeting for all its electors once every year.

-What you don’t pay for is the councillors.
+What you don’t pay for are the councillors.
 Unlike District and County Councillors, Parish Councillors are not paid.
 Usually, being a councillor costs them money.

-Chorleywood Parish Council manages Chorleywood Common’s 80 hectares of grassland and woodland, seven ponds, three village halls, three allotments, two cemeteries and a closed churchyard, a car park and the Parish’s footpaths.
+Chorleywood Parish Council manages Chorleywood Common’s 80 hectares of grassland and woodland, seven ponds, three village halls, three allotment sites, one cemetery, a closed churchyard, and the Parish’s footpaths.

 The Parish Council contribute to Hertfordshire Constabulary towards the cost of providing two PCSOs dedicated to the Parish, and have grant funded Chorleywood First Responders, who work with the ambulance service.